-COMMUNICATION C39 ITEM NO. 3 COMMITTEE OF THE WHOLE (PUBLIC MEETING)

-January 18, 2022
+C1 COMMUNICATION COUNCIL - JANUARY 25, 2022 CW (1) - Report No. 1, Item 3

-Michael Melling michaelm@davieshowe.com Direct: 416.263.4515 Main: 416.977.7088

-Fax: 416.977.8931 File No. 704182
+Aaron I. Platt aaronp@davieshowe.com Direct: 416.263.4500 Main: 416.977.7088 Fax: 416.977.8931 File No. 702888-01

+LAND DEVELOPMENT ADVOCACY & LITIGATION

 January 17, 2022

 By E-Mail Only to clerks@vaughan.ca

-His Worship Mayor Maurizio Bevilacqua and Members of Council The Corporation of the City of Vaughan 2141 Major Mackenzie Drive Vaughan, Ontario L6A 1T1
+His Worship Mayor Maurizio Bevilacqua and Members of Council The Corporation of the City of Vaughan 2141 Major Mackenzie Drive Vaughan, ON L6A 1T1

 Attention: Todd Coles, City Clerk

 Your Worship and Members of Council:

-Re: Committee of the Whole (Public Meeting)January 18, 2022 City-Wide Comprehensive Zoning By-law 001-2021 (the "New ZBL") Transition Provision Amendments, File No. Z.21.052 Inconsistencies and Administrative Amendments Submission of Condor Properties Ltd. ("Condor") We are counsel to Condor, which manages the Lands listed in Appendix A. Condor is an Appellant in the Ontario Land Tribunal proceeding concerning the New ZBL.
-On behalf of Condor, we have reviewed the proposed modifications to the New ZBL, as contained in two separate Staff Reports dated January 18, 2022, respectively addressing transition provisions and technical revisions.
-The purpose of this letter is to express our client's concern regarding the proposed revisions to the transitional provisions of the New ZBL (the "Proposed Amendments").
-Our client's position is that the lands listed in Appendix A should not be included in the New ZBL, but rather, should remain subject to By-law 1-88.
-Alternatively, our client's concerns regarding the Proposed Amendments relate to the following issues: Site Specific Exemptions It appears that s.
-1.6.2.6 has been introduced to address situations where site-specific approvals have not been addressed by the New ZBL.
+Re: Committee of the Whole, January 18, 2022 City-Wide Comprehensive Zoning By-law 001-2021 (the "New ZBL") Transition Provision Amendments, File No. Z.21.052 Inconsistencies and Administrative Amendments Submission of Laurier Harbour (Keele) Inc. ("Laurier")

+We are counsel Laurier, the owner of the lands municipally known as 9785 and 9797 Keele Street (the "Subject Lands").
+Laurier is an Appellant in the Ontario Land Tribunal (the "Tribunal") proceeding concerning the New ZBL.
+Laurier's appeal has been assigned Appeal No. 83.

+On behalf of Laurier, we have reviewed the proposed modifications to the New ZBL, as contained in two separate Staff Reports dated January 18, 2022, respectively addressing the transition provisions and technical revisions.

+The purpose of this letter is to express our client's concern regarding the proposed revisions to the transitional and technical provisions of the New ZBL (the "Proposed Amendments").

+Our client's concerns regarding the Proposed Amendments relate to the effect of the New ZBL on its applications, which have been approved in principle by the Tribunal, but not yet received final approval.
+In addition, the Proposed Amendments do not account for possible future amendments to its application, the transition rights have a limit of ten years, and Exception 295 is inaccurately applied to the Subject Lands.

+Site Specific Exemptions

+It appears that s.
+1.6.2.6 has been introduced to address situations where site specific approvals have not been addressed by the New ZBL.
 Problematically, the new clause fails to account for situations where an exception has been incorrectly transposed into the New By-law.
 A provision clarifying that the original site-specific approval prevails in the event of a conflict with the New By-law should be added.